HimSiddd/cryptocurrency_price_prediction/README.md

 3. Run the .ipynb file in jupyter
    (It creates a customized keras file according to your system)

-4. Download the requeirements based on the code--- pip install <module names as in the code>
+4. Download the requirements based on the code--- pip install <module names as in the code>

 5. Run app.py in a compiler(VS Code)-